quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Encoder Instructions {#encoder-instructions}

-Table updates can add a table entry, possibly using existing entries to avoid transmitting redundant information.
+An encoder uses encoder instructions to set the capacity of the dynamic table and add dynamic table entries.
+Instructions adding table entries can use existing entries to avoid transmitting redundant information.
 The name can be transmitted as a reference to an existing entry in the static or the dynamic table or as a string literal.
 For entries which already exist in the dynamic table, the full entry can also be used by reference, creating a duplicate entry.

 This section specifies the following encoder instructions.